icarus-initiative/organization_core/expeditions.md

 # Icarus Initiative - Expeditions

-- Document version 1.0 (2021-8-8)
+- Document version 1.1 (2021-8-28)
 - The expeditions document is the ever-shifting curriculum that squadrons use.

-- The [Solana pathway on figment.io](https://learn.figment.io/network-documentation/solana) must have been completed prior to engaging in expeditions.
+- The [Solana protocol](https://learn.figment.io/protocols/solana) must have been completed prior to engaging in expeditions.
 - These are subject to change as squads cast votes.
 - More resources to be added to expeditions as squadrons progress...